securingsincity/mongoadmin/README.md

 #MongoAdmin

-This is a tool for infrastructure guys to let those annoying engineers add their own indexes and run simple find and find by id queries.
+This is a tool for simple administration of your MongoDB instance.
+You can add and remove indexes and run simple find and find by id queries.
+This is not a secure or production ready solution by any stretch of the imagination.
+But it is a good first start, especially if you want a UI for a remote (non-production) mongodb instance.

 ## Requirements